Janine Bryant, ABD (PhD)

-In the fall of 1990, Janine was one of two Americans accepted to study at The Royal Academy of Dancing in London, and earned her Elementary Executant Certification and her Pre-Elementary Teaching Certification, both certifications are recognized in 52 countries worldwide.
-IN 1991, Janine founded The Professional School (TPS) in Turnersville, NJ, and directed the school through 2002.
-TPS was a technique-based studio where many of her high school seniors received college scholarships and several won the University of the Arts' Presidential Merit Scholarship worth $20,000.
-She has been a frequent guest lecturer at The University of the Arts where she received their prestigious Silver Star Alumni Award in 1996.
+In the fall of 1990, Janine was one of two Americans accepted to The Royal Academy of Dancing, London, where she earned her Elementary Executant Certification and her Pre-Elementary Teaching Certification.
+Both of these prestigious certifications are recognized in 52 countries worldwide.
+In 1991, Janine founded The Professional School (TPS) in Turnersville, NJ, and directed the school through 2002.
+TPS was a technique-based studio training many high school seniors to win college scholarships.
+Several TPS graduates won the University of the Arts' Presidential Merit Scholarship worth $20,000 each.
+Janine has been a frequent guest lecturer at The University of the Arts and also received their prestigious Silver Star Alumni Award in 1996.
 The Silver Star Alumni award has been bestowed upon nearly 100 graduates of the University's College of Art and Design and College of Performing Arts.
 The honorees are selected because they are role models and represent educational and artistic excellence that the University's faculty works hard to achieve.

 Janine is an active member of the International Association of Dance Medicine and Science and was recently added to their Peer Review Board, Poster Judging Committee and Education Committee.
 Janine also is a member of PAMA (Performing Arts Medicine Association) and is currently earning her PhD (ABD) in Dance Medicine and Science from The University of Wolverhampton, UK.
 Janine publishes a monthly, syndicated column entitled, "Bryant's Dance Medicine and Science", for philadelphiadance.org's, The Dance Journal.
 The column aims to focus on training protocols, injury prevention and general information on dancer wellness.
 In addition, the column will provide a resource page for dancers who wish to seek medical care, specialty training or somatic therapies from local physicians and practitioners.
 Janine is a registered provider of the Safe in Dance International Certificate Programme: http://www.safeindance.com.
 Janine is passionate about teaching solid technique grounded in sound anatomic and biomechanical principles at a university level.